Chinyere Wilfred

-Biography
+Early life

-Wilfred was born on March 23, 1970 in Aguluezechukwu, Anambra State.
+Wilfred was born on March 23, 1970, in Aguluezechukwu, Anambra State in Southeastern Nigeria.
 She is married and has three sons.
 She has a twin sister called Chinelo Mojekwu.

 In 2022 she was a co-star in the Nigerian streaming series Diiche which was produced by James Omokwe and starring Uzoamaka Aniunoh.
 Her co-stars were Uzoamaka Onuoha, Gloria Young and Frank Konwea.
-The premier in October in Lagos was hosted by Chigul.
+The premier was in October, in Lagos, and was hosted by Chigul.

+Personal life

+Chinyere Wilfred is Married to Mr. Wilfred.
+They got married in 1993 after dating for nine years.
+They have 3 sons their names are : Emeka Wilfred, Chijioke Wilfred and Chukwudi Wilfred.

+Education

+Wilfred had Her Primary and Secondary School in Lagos State where she got her First Leaving School Certificate and West African Senior School Certificate.
+Afterwards, she earned Higher National Diploma (HND) in Computer Science from Lagos State Polytechnic.

+Career

+Chinyere was involved in many theatre and stage shows in school.
+She joined the Nollywood industry in 1992 by acting in the movie TABOO.
+She has acted in over 200 Nollywood movies.
+She is known for playing the roles of a Queen, wife and Mother amongst others.